8884414650 Skip to content

 When Do Independent Contractors Need Workers’ Comp?

-Although sole proprietors and individuals working as independent contractors are generally not required to have workers’ compensation insurance, there are circumstances where an independent contractor may want to consider purchasing workers’ comp insurance, including for:
+Although sole proprietors and individuals working as independent contractors are generally not required to have a workers’ compensation insurance policy, there are circumstances where an independent contractor may want to consider purchasing a workers’ compensation policy of insurance, including for:

-• Meeting the terms of a contract: Some businesses may require their independent contractors to carry workers’ comp insurance to ensure that the independent contractor (or anyone working under the independent contractor) does not make a claim against them.
+• Meeting the terms of a contract: Some businesses may require independent contractors to carry their own workers’ compensation insurance to ensure that the independent contractor (or anyone working under the independent contractor) does not make a claim against them.

 Common Independent Contractor Injuries